Nina Conti: Stand-up comedy

 In October 2014, Conti appeared on Channel 4's The Feeling Nuts Comedy Night raising awareness of testicular cancer.

-In 2015, Nina appeared on BBC Four's Clowning Around, where she trained to be a giggle doctor and clown, and performed to children in hospitals.
+In 2015, Conti appeared on BBC Four's Clowning Around, where she trained to be a giggle doctor and clown, and performed to children in hospitals.

-In May 2015, Nina appeared on 8 Out of 10 Cats Does Countdown in Dictionary Corner and used Fabio, the show's regular prop guy, as a dummy.
+In May 2015, Conti appeared on 8 Out of 10 Cats Does Countdown in Dictionary Corner and used Fabio, the show's regular prop guy, as a dummy.

 Radio

 Conti's radio work includes Clare in the Community, Sneakiepeeks and guesting on Parsons and Naylor's Pull-Out Sections.

 Television

 Conti's television work began in 2002 with parts in Black Books and Holby City.

-In 2003 she starred as Mary in a series called Single, then in 2005 voiced characters in another series entitled Bromwell High.
-She played a part in Blunder, The Golf War and featured in Comedy Cuts in 2006, 2007 and 2008 respectively.
+In 2003, she starred as Mary in a series called Single, then in 2005 voiced characters in another series entitled Bromwell High.
+She played a part in Blunder, The Golf War and featured in Comedy Cuts in 2006, 2007 and 2008, respectively.

-In 2013 Conti, along with her puppet Monkey, played a feature role in Family Tree as Bea Chadwick.
+In 2013, Conti, along with her puppet Monkey, played a feature role in Family Tree as Bea Chadwick.

 Conti has appeared on Pointless Celebrities twice: 10 November 2018 with Sally Phillips and 30 October 2021 partnering Tim Vine.